So Taguchi

-So Taguchi (田口 壮, Taguchi Sō) is a Japanese former outfielder.
-After ten seasons with the Orix BlueWave of Nippon Professional Baseball, he played eight years in Major League Baseball with the St. Louis Cardinals, Philadelphia Phillies and Chicago Cubs, followed by a final two years in Japan with the Orix Buffaloes.
+So Taguchi (田口 壮, Taguchi Sō) is a Japanese former professional baseball outfielder.
+He played in Nippon Professional Baseball (NPB) for the Orix BlueWave / Buffaloes, and in Major League Baseball (MLB) with the St. Louis Cardinals, Philadelphia Phillies, and Chicago Cubs.

 Taguchi is the third Japanese-born player to win a World Series after Hideki Irabu in 1998 and Tadahito Iguchi in 2005.
 Taguchi is also the first Japanese player to win two World Series with different teams – with the St. Louis Cardinals in 2006 and the Philadelphia Phillies in 2008.

 Early life

 Taguchi was born and raised in Nishinomiya, Hyōgo, Japan.
 He graduated from Kwansei Gakuin University in his hometown, with a Bachelor of Arts in Business Administration.
 He was a teammate of Ichiro Suzuki when the two played for the Orix BlueWave in the Pacific League of NPB.
 Although he was drafted by the BlueWave as an infielder, he was moved to the outfield later in his career.